Consumer credit and guarantees

 Cairns Community Legal Centre—Consumer Law Service gives legal help in the areas of consumer credit matters, consumer product disputes, consumer service disputes, consumer debt matters, bankruptcy and other consumer law matters for socially and financially disadvantaged members of the community.

-LawRight Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit Court or Federal Court for matters involving bankruptcy and consumer law.
+LawRight Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit and Family Court of Australia or Federal Court of Australia for matters involving bankruptcy and consumer law.
 They may be able to help with drafting documents and correspondence relating to your legal matter.
 They don’t provide representation.

 LawRight Self Representation Service (Courts) gives legal advice and help to people involved in civil proceedings before the Brisbane District Court, Brisbane Supreme Court and Queensland Court of Appeal.
 They may also be able to help with drafting documents and correspondence relating to your legal matter.
 They don’t provide legal representation.